 User-agent: Mediapartners-Google Disallow:

-- If your robots.txt file has the above lines then you have to replace your robots.txt file by the following robots.txt file.
+- If your robots.txt file has the above lines then you should remove that or just replace your robots.txt file with the following robots.txt file.

 User-agent: * Disallow: /comments/feed/ Disallow: /archives/ Disallow: /preview/ Disallow: /profiles/ Disallow: /search User-agent: Mediapartners-Google* Allow: / User-agent: Googlebot-Mobile Allow: / User-agent: Adsbot-Google Allow: / User-agent: Googlebot Allow: / Sitemap: https://www.example.com/sitemap.xml

-Now replace https://www.example.com with your site’s URL in the above-given robots.txt
+Note: don’t forget to replace https://www.example.com with your own site’s URL in the above-given robots.txt

-To replace the robots.txt file in Blogger, Go to the Blogger settings> Scroll down to the “Crawlers and indexing” section, you will see the “Custom robots.txt” option click on it (see screenshot below).
+To replace the robots.txt file in Blogger blog, Go to the Blogger settings > Scroll down to the “Crawlers and indexing” section, you will see the “Custom robots.txt” option click on it (see screenshot below).

 Now replace your robots.txt file with the above given robots.txt file and click on ‘save‘.

-- If you have replaced your robots.txt with the above given robots.txt file then you have to submit it to the Google search console.
+- If you have replaced your robots.txt with the above-given robots.txt file then you may submit it to the Google search console.

 Go to Google search console Click on URL inspection in the left side menu bar of your screen.

-Now enter your site’s URL then enter /robots.txt after your site’s URL.
-Example: https://www.Example.com/robots.txt & Press the enter button.
+Now enter your site’s URL and then /robots.txt after your site’s URL like this https://www.Example.com/robots.txt & Press the enter button.

-Now click on the “TEST LIVE URL“, this will help Google to crawl your robots.txt file very quickly.
+Now click on the “TEST LIVE URL“, though this file is not indexable it may help Google to crawl your robots.txt file very quickly.

-- This is very important that your site MUST automatically redirect from non-www (https://example.com) to www (https://www.example.com) when it is checked in a browser.
+- It is also really important that your site MUST be able to redirect from non-www (https://example.com) to www (https://www.example.com) or Vice versa.
 This is very important for AdSense approval.

-To resolve the redirection issue, you should read this post and check if you have set all the Blogger settings and DNS management settings correctly.
+To resolve the www or non-www redirection issues, you must read this post on How to Redirect Website from non-www to www or Vice versa, to get AdSense approval and, also to check if you have set all the Blogger settings and DNS management settings properly.